J.D. Davis Player Props: Giants vs. Twins

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (41) this season while batting .287 with 14 extra-base hits.
+- Davis leads San Francisco with 41 hits, batting .279 this season with 14 extra-base hits.

-- Among the qualified batters in MLB, his batting average ranks 33rd, his on-base percentage ranks 43rd, and he is 33rd in the league in slugging.
+- Among qualifying batters in MLB play, he ranks 47th in batting average, 48th in on-base percentage, and 43rd in slugging.

+- In 59.1% of his 44 games this season, Davis has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.